mk-fg/name-based-routing-policy-controller/README.rst

   .. _clamping TCP MSS via nftables:
     https://wiki.nftables.org/wiki-nftables/index.php/Mangling_packet_headers

+- systemd-networkd will clobber routes and rules defined via iproute2 "ip" tools from console or some script by default, at somewhat random times.

+  ``ManageForeignRoutingPolicyRules=no`` and ``ManageForeignRoutes=no`` options
+  in networkd.conf can be used to disable that behavior, or routes/rules defined via its configuration files properly.

 - If some service is hopping between IPs too much, so that nbrpc can't catch-up with it, and occasionally-failing connections are annoying, script has